 In order to operate properly, Efento NB-IoT logger has to set its internal time.
 After successful network registration, the device will automatically fetch the time from the network.
 From now on, all the measurements taken by the device will have the timestamp assigned.
 If for any reason the device is not able to fetch the time from the network, it will try to connect to the Efento Cloud platform and get time from the server.
-If the connection with Efento Cloud is also not possible (e.g. device communicates with a third party server, or APN is configured incorrectly), it is also possible to set the logger's time using the Efento Logger application.
+The device automatically updates its time settings after each confirmable message sent to the server.
+The current time settings are provided by the server in the ACK.